Club Atlético River Plate: History

 River Plate affiliated to the Argentine Football Association in 1905, debuting in the third division against Facultad de Medicina.
 On 13 December 1908, the team was promoted to first division after beating Racing Club 2–1.
 However, the match was declared null due to River supporters jumping onto the field to celebrate with the players, so a new match had to be played.
 River again won, this time 7–0, to achieve promotion.

 In 1914 River won its first domestic championship, the Copa de Competencia Jockey Club and its first international title, the Copa de Competencia Chevallier Boutell.
-The nickname Los Millonarios came after the acquisition of winger Carlos Peucelle in 1931 for $10,000 and Bernabé Ferreyra for $35,000 (Large sum of money for the period) in 1932.
+The nickname Los Millonarios came after the acquisition of winger Carlos Peucelle in 1931 for $10,000 and Bernabé Ferreyra for $35,000 (a large sum of money for the period) in 1932.

 In the following years, River Plate consolidated its place as one of the most popular teams of Argentina, and the 20th century brought much success.
 The club's record of 28 official tournaments saw them dubbed El Campeón del Siglo (The Champions of the Century).